HP inks (inkjet printing supplies) are safe when used as intended.

-Additional information is available on the Material Safety Data sheet for the cartridge, which can be found at www.hp.com/go/msds.
+Additional information is available on the Safety Datasheet for a given cartridge, which can be found at www.hp.com/go/msds.

 Currently, no HP inks are designed or approved for direct food contact applications and accordingly they should not be used for food applications or direct food contact applications.